criticalmanufacturing/cli/src/scaffolding/pipeline_import.md

 The pipeline will automatically use the variable group.

-It is possible to add extra secrets or varibles into this group, to preserve some secrets from the environment settings.
+It is possible to add extra secrets or variables into this group, to preserve some secrets from the environment settings.
 Any token in the format e.g. `#{aToken}#` will be replaced with the value of the **aToken** variable.